The Graduate School has additional requirements for internation applicants.

 Non-native English speakers must score at least a 500 on the paper-based TOEFL, 61 on the Internet-based TOEFL or 5.5 on the Academic IELTS.
 Native English speakers are not required to submit TOEFL or IELTS scores.
 TOEFL and IELTS scores are considered valid for two years beyond the test date.
 Required scores vary by academic program.

-*Effective July 1, 2015, applicants for the Summer 2016 and beyond will be subject to the new minimum English language proficiency exam scores outlined below.
+*Effective July 1, 2015, applicants for the Summer 2016 semester and beyond will be subject to the new minimum English language proficiency exam scores outlined below.

 |Test Type||Total Score||Reading||Listening||Speaking||Writing|

-Students who cannot meet the language proficiency requirement can enroll in Mizzou's Intensive English Program, which is designed to provide students as quickly as possible with the English-language skills necessary to successfully study for an academic degree in the United States.
+Students who cannot meet the language proficiency requirement may enroll in Mizzou's Intensive English Program, which is designed to provide students as quickly as possible with the English-language skills necessary to successfully study for an academic degree in the United States.
 Ask the director of graduate studies in your degree program about this option.

 English-language development resources are available at Mizzou and in the local community.
 Explore the options »